Avichaurasia/NeuroIDBench/CONFIGURATION.md

 name: "BrainInvaders2015a"

 dataset:
-  - name: brainModels.BrainInvaders2015a
+  - name: BrainInvaders2015a
-    from: datasets
+    from: neuroIDBench.datasets
     parameters:
         subjects: 10
         interval: [-0.1, 0.9]